 WordPress sites tend to be very nicely laid out and formatted correctly, will earn you gold stars in the eyes of Google.
 With over 75 million websites hosted on WordPress, Google really has to look favourably on the CMS, otherwise, they will be ruling out almost 10% of the internet from their search results.

 As WordPress is very much geared towards those with a basic understanding of web design, thus placing something of a glass ceiling on its functionality, the CMS system is cost effective.
-Other platforms and software can cost considerably more than WordPress, helping to make the system one of the internet’s favourites.
+Other platforms and software can cost considerably more than WordPress, helping to make the system one of the internet’s favorites.

-Many start-up businesses opt for WordPress for precisely this reason as a means to keep costs down to a minimum, while still maximising exposure.
+Many start-up businesses opt for WordPress for precisely this reason as a means to keep costs down to a minimum, while still maximizing exposure.
 With entrepreneurs being forced to become more SEO-savvy in order to keep up with competition, the low prices serve as an added bonus as opposed to the overriding reason as to why they choose WordPress for their website.

 Whereas before you would require the time of an expensive web developer to create and implement new tools, on WordPress the process is as simple as pressing download and install the plugin for you.